galsci/pysm/paper/paper.md

 # How to cite

-If you are using PySM 3 for your work, please cite this paper for the software itself; for the actual emission modelling please also cite the original PySM 2 paper [@pysm17] and in the next future a paper on the new generation of PySM 3 Astrophysical models.
+If you are using PySM 3 for your work, please cite this paper for the software itself; for the actual emission modelling please also cite the original PySM 2 paper [@pysm17] and in the next future a paper on the new generation of PySM 3 astrophysical models.

 # Acknowledgements